 Source: Creamy Pumpkin Soup

-Jazz up Creamy Pumpkin Soup with crispy chickpeas, pomegranate seed, toasted pumpkin seeds, and artichokes!
+Jazz up Creamy Pumpkin Soup with crispy chickpeas, pomegranate seeds, toasted pumpkin seeds, and artichokes!
 The breaded “parmesan” baked artichokes give this meal a little extra oomph, but the soup is just as delectable without them.
-The pomegranate seeds were a wonderfully sweet and seasonal addition that are a definitely a necessity in this recipe by Gina Fontana.
+The pomegranate seeds were a wonderfully sweet and seasonal addition that is a necessity in this recipe by Gina Fontana.

 Source: Purple Cauliflower Soup